gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Get q

-Get q, the number of protected messages (AEAD encryption invocations)
+Get q, the number of protected messages (AEAD encryption invocations) for a given epoch.

 Request : Get q